sonata-project/SonataAdminBundle/Resources/doc/cookbook/recipe_custom_action.rst

         }
     }

-Here we first get the id of the object, see if it exists then clone it and insert the clone as a new object.
+Here we first get the object, see if it exists then clone it and insert the clone as a new object.
 Finally we set a flash message indicating success and redirect to the list view.

 If you want to add the current filter parameters to the redirect url you can add them to the `generateUrl` method: